 The only downside to close-knit construction is this: The more buildings you have close together, the more painful it becomes when an artillery bombardment or a well placed nuke comes in and sends all of your hours of base building down the drain.

 BFG: Numerous examples, of which the most impressive are probably the beam weapons on the experimental bots (nonchalantly sweep beam across line of enemy units, whole line dies), the super-long-range artillery cannons (capable of slaughtering advancing armies to a bot well before they are in sight of your base), and of course the nukes - game-enders capable of turning entire bases into clouds of scrap.

-Worth special mention is the Serraphim experimental nuke launcher, whose nukes destroy about a quarter of a medium map, including experimentals with the most ludicrous amount of health, and to top it all off, takes 2 anti-nuke missiles to destroy while building nukes about 5 times faster than anti-nuke missiles can be made.
+Worth special mention is the Seraphim experimental nuke launcher, whose nukes destroy about a quarter of a medium map, including experimentals with the most ludicrous amount of health, and to top it all off, takes two anti-nuke missiles to destroy while building nukes about five times faster than anti-nuke missiles can be made.